columnflow/columnflow/docs/user_guide/structure.md

 {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights`) for them.
 Once these tasks are done, the local task outputs can be used without grid certificate by other users if they are able to access them with the storage location declared in the custom law config file.
-An example for such a custom config file can be found int he {doc}`examples` section of this documentation.
+An example for such a custom config file can be found in the {doc}`examples` section of this documentation.

 While the name of each task is fairly descriptive of its purpose, a short introduction of the most